sivasai-133/DigitLit-2.0/README.md

 2. **Display Images**
     * Entering the digit number in the box displays the correspoding digit image randomly
 3. **Draw Images**
-    * Only a user with the identification key can draw images and contribute to the dataset ( Added due to security constraint )
+    * Only a user with the identification key can draw images
+    * The identification key is "mlas3"
     * It contains the drawable canvas to draw digit images and add to the dataset